 6. Be Ready to Negotiate

 If you have your heart set on a particular domain, but it’s not available for purchase, don’t give up!
 Use a tool like WhoIs.net to see who the owner of the domain is.
 There’s an odd possibility that someone might have bought a domain but never used it, or they might be waiting for the right offer to sell it and invest funds elsewhere.
 Once you get hold of the owner’s information, you can reach out via email.
 Keep the conversation casual because you don’t want to come off as desperate when asking for the domain.
-Also, ask the owner about what price they have in mind and then share your own figure.
+Also, ask the owner about what price they have in mind and then quote your own figure.
 Lastly, keep negotiating until the price comes down to a sum that’s within your reach.

 7. Buy Similar Domains with Different Extensions

 In your domain flipping journey, you might come across clients who wish to buy similar domain names with different extensions.
 Businesses usually do this to prevent competitors and other parties from sharing their brand name.
 So, if you manage to come up or identify a high-potential domain, make sure to register as many extensions for it as you can afford.
 For example, you could buy a beelinejeans.com, beelinejeans.clothing, beelinejeans.net, beelinejeans.info, and more.
-Additionally, you can try improving sales by offering a set of similar domains with varying suffixes to the same customer provided they wish to attain exclusivity.
+Additionally, you can try improving sales by offering a set of similar domains with varying suffixes to the same customer provided they wish to obtain exclusivity.

 8. Experiment with Domain Parking

 If you plan to hold on to your domains for a few months, you might as well park them.
 Parking lets you earn money by placing ads on your domain.
 You get paid every time someone clicks/views the ad.
-While you won’t earn a lot of money via domain parking, you might be able to make a few dollars (perhaps more if the parked domain is an expired one) in passive income.
+While you won’t earn a lot of money via domain parking, you might be able to make a few dollars (maybe even more if the parked domain is an expired one) in passive income.

 9. Check for Trademark Protection